ogesaku/quark-i18n/README-FORMAT.md

   locale agnostic wat to format values

 ```
-You have {count, number} messages.
+You have {count, number} new messages.
-{unread, number, percent} of them are new.
+{spamPercent, number, percent} of them is spam.
 ```

 ## Format type: number